 Mikko joined Watsi on August 4th, 2015.
 Six years ago, Mikko joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mikko's most recent donation traveled 5,100 miles to support Rady, a sixth grade student with big dreams from Cambodia, to fund ear surgery so he can return to school.
+Mikko's most recent donation traveled 4,300 miles to support Klyn, a bright 12-year-old boy from Haiti, to fund surgery that will finally heal his heart condition.

 Mikko has funded healthcare for 77 patients in 12 countries.